rocket4321/nmap_tracker/README.md

   - platform: nmap_tracker
     hosts:
      - 192.168.0.0/24
-    consider_home: 3
+    consider_home: 180
-    # Note 'consider_home' is replacement for 'home_interval', but home_interval value is still used if provided
+    # Note 'consider_home' is replacement for 'home_interval', but consider_home value is now in seconds
     exclude_active: true
     timeout: 11
     include_no_mac: false